What Is Blended Finance?

 What Is The Blockchain's Role In The Colombian Peace Process?

 Our understanding of the blockchain and its usefulness in the context of the Peace Process in Colombia is still very much in its infancy.
 We have seen the upsides and the downsides of this emerging Fintech approach to decentralizing markets, money, and power.
 Market forces have tended to be speculative with cryptocurrencies – Bitcoin approaching the $5,000USD mark in late August 2017, plunging to $3,000USD two weeks later – as traders and speculators attempt to extract profits amidst the growth of cryptocurrency exchanges and initial coin offerings (ICOs).

 Anti Money Laundering Solutions for the Social Sector

 Non-profit organisations (NPOs) play a vital role in the world economy and in many national economies and social systems.
 Their efforts complement the activity of the governmental and business sectors in providing essential services, comfort and hope to those in need around the world.
 The ongoing international campaign against terrorist financing has unfortunately demonstrated, however, that terrorists and terrorist organisations exploit the NPO sector to raise and move funds, provide logistical support, encourage terrorist recruitment, or otherwise support terrorist organisations and operations.
 This misuse not only facilitates terrorist activity, but also undermines donor confidence and jeopardises the very integrity of NPOs.

 TheBC.lab is currently engaged in several activities that focuses around our core values and mission.
 These activities range from NGO and Private Sector support to advocacy work for increasing transparency in Private Development Cooperation.

 Links to research

-Everyday our team explores the internet to seeks knowledge about the most pressing issues that affects and supports effective development.
-Take a regular at this section to learn more about the best researches currently available.
+Everyday our team explores the internet to seek knowledge about the most pressing issues that affect and support effective development.
+Take a regular look at this section to learn more about the best research currently available.